FoggyFinder/FSharpCoreRtTest/README.md

 2. Run the UWP project in release mode.

-# Description of current status
+# Description of current issues

 We have identified several issues while testing.
 The main code tested was the F# cheatsheet, a production F# Xamarin.Forms app, and tail recursion and tail recursion and nested generics.